 For Example, You might try the pineapple cake.

-In the above example, it is clearly defined that usage of might cannot be done at the beginning of the sentence.
+The above example clearly defines that the usage of might cannot be done at the beginning of the sentence.

 What is Maybe?

 ‘Maybe’ is an adverb.
-‘Maybe’ is used in the sentences to show happening or to prove something is true.
+‘Maybe’ is used in the sentences to show what is happening or to prove something is true.

 It is even used to show approximation.
-The usage of this word makes the sentences nice.
+The usage of this word makes the sentences friendly.

 This can be told when you want to evade giving a clear answer to any question.
 The equivalents of ‘Maybe’ are perhaps, possibly, mayhaps, peradventure, and many more.